dsymbol/yt-dlp-gui/README.md

 ## Preset Customization

+**Note:** all files mentioned below are located in the root directory of the program.

 If you want to create your own presets or modify the existing ones, you're in the right place.
 All customization options can be found in the `config.toml` file.

 ###  Available Fields